$LevyIO

 Does Washington tax capital gains?

-7% tax on long-term capital gains over $270,000.
+7% Washington capital gains tax on taxable long-term gains, plus an additional 2.9% tier above $1 million beginning with tax year 2025.
 Since there is no state income tax, capital gains are not taxed at the state level either.

 How does Washington compare to neighboring states for taxes?